SpiNNakerManchester/spio/designs/spinnaker_fpgas/README.md

 -------

-This top-level design was produced by Jonathan Heathcote and is derived from the original design by Luis Plana and, before him, Jeff Pepper.
+This top-level design was produced by Jonathan Heathcote and is derived from the original design by Luis A. Plana and, before him, Jeff Pepper.

 Dependencies